Observations from Seahawks rookie minicamp: D.K. Metcalf impresses on Day 1

 Ifedi still in Seattle’s plans

 The Seahawks made it official this week that they are not picking up an option for the 2020 season on the contract of right tackle Germain Ifedi.
-The option would have paid Ifedi $10.35 million, an amount it didn’t figure Seattle would want to assure now, and which it ultimately did not.
+The option would have paid Ifedi $10.35 million, an amount it didn’t figure Seattle would want to assure now.

 Still, Carroll said that doesn’t mean the team doesn’t want to keep Ifedi, just that they would prefer to do it a different number and time.

-“Well, there’s a lot of factors,’’ Carroll said of what went into the decision.
+“Well, there’s a lot of factors,’’ Carroll said.
 “You know, we’re in the midst of trying to continue to fit the roster together and all of that and the big demands, sometimes we can jump on it, sometimes we can’t.
 We love Germain.
 He’s grown with us.
-He’s become a solid football player and done a great job, starting a ton of games for us and hanging in there and being tough about it and we’d love to have him.
+He’s become a solid football player and done a great job, starting a ton of games for us and hanging in there and being tough about it, and we’d love to have him.
 This is not an indication of anything, but we like the guy and we hope he’ll be with us for a long time.’’

 Amadi gets some time at nickel